 That brings us to the next point – a CMS-generated site is dynamic, which means the pages are generated by the software and sent to the visitor’s browser.
 There aren’t any static HTML files as in the case of static websites.
 Each system has a mechanism to handle the URL rewrites for generating different pages.

 With that being said, page caching can save the HTML copies of these dynamic pages to improve performance.
 However, that’s a different story altogether.

 Important Functions of a CMS

-- A crucial characteristic that makes a content management system different from other platforms is the ability and flexibility it provides for creating different types of content.
+- A crucial characteristic that makes a content management system different from other platforms is the ability and flexibility it provides for creating and managing different types of content.

 It is also the reason why many people argue that blogging platforms are not CMSs.
-Earlier WordPress was thought to be a blogging platform only.
+Earlier WordPress was thought of as a blogging platform.
 But with the introduction of custom post types and various other plugins like WooCommerce, the scope has widened, and you can now create any type of website with it.
-Now there is no question that WordPress is a CMS, maybe more than that.
+Now there is no question that WordPress is a CMS.